Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Wait, that’s not right.
 Saki, you should be yelling ‘Muda Muda’ repeatedly!”
 I joked.

 Both fighters paused for a moment, wondering what the heck I was talking about.
+Apparently, only I thought of this as a ‘bizarre adventure.’
 Luckily, the golem was so thoroughly thrashed that it couldn’t take advantage of this hesitation and retaliate.

 Its previous armor was shredded, the shards scattered all around.
 What remained of its humanoid body appeared as if it had gotten in a fight with a woodchipper.
-Lastly, the miasma that spewed from it previously had dried up.
+Lastly, the miasma that spewed from it all but dried up.

-The cage that had been present to trap us had dissipated at some point during the fight.
+The cage that trapped us had started to dissipate at some point during the fight.
 The timing of my joke couldn’t have been better.
 That was what I told myself proudly.

-As the miasma receded from the circle that leaked holy energy, I felt a light pulsing below my feet.
+As the miasma receded from the circle where a glimmer of holy energy resided, I felt that light suddenly pulse below my feet.

 “Eh?
 What now?
 Round 2?”
 I stammered in panic.